I recently had the opportunity to try smoking for the first time — smoking meat for barbecue, of course!

 Pulling the meat is also super easy.
 Armed with two large forks, I just twisted the meat right from the bone.
 The shredded strips literally fell from the pork butt, and the bone was removed without hardly even trying.
 I used a sharp knife to shred the bark layer into tiny bits, and sprinkled those bits throughout the meat as I added it all to a large slow-cooker.
 The slow-cooker was used merely to keep the meat warm until it was time for dinner.

-The final result?
+The final result for some of the best BBQ in a smoker?
 One awfully quiet dinner table.
 It was that good!

 Any type of barbecue (done right, anyway), requires homemade sides.
 Whether it’s coleslaw, potato salad or fresh-cut vegetables from the garden, the eating experience is only enhanced by prepping these before the barbecue is ready.
 On this occasion, we opted for fresh-sliced radishes and kohlrabis.
 These zippy early summer veggies are the perfect complement to any barbecue.